 - Debt-to-income (DTI) ratio: Divide total monthly debt payments by gross monthly revenue

-A good example is if Big Time Corporation is trying to secure a bridge loan to purchase a smaller company for $100 million.
+A good example is if a large company is trying to secure a bridge loan to purchase a smaller company for $100 million.
 They can only produce $20 million so they go to a lender for $80 million.

 The lender is okay with this amount because the business has current equity of 20% and the LTV is 80%.

-Big Time Corporation is able to purchase the smaller company in this example.
-They’ll be required to pay back the loan, but will be able to use assets and revenue streams from the new company for this purpose.
+The larger company is able to purchase the smaller company in this example.
+They’ll be required to pay back the loan but will be able to use assets and revenue streams from the new company for this purpose.

-- Quick: Unlike home loans, bridge loans are usually accessible to your business within a business week
+- Quick: Unlike home mortgages, bridge loans are usually accessible to your business within a business week

 - Repayment options: Each lender will have different options that can make a financial gap easier for you